Character Development – And The Ultimate Character Bio – Jericho Writers

 The simple fact is that strong characterisation is based on knowledge.
 The only way to write a really convincing, lifelike, vibrant protagonist is to know them inside out.
 If you have this knowledge, you will find yourself using it.
 If you don’t have it, you can’t.

-So the problem of writing character comes down to this: you have to know protagonist.
+So the problem of writing character comes down to this: you have to know your protagonist.
 And we’ve got a brilliant technique to help with just that.

 If you haven’t yet started your book, then work on the character creator exercise below before you start.
-It makes developing a character so much easier.

 If you have started, but think that maybe you started prematurely, then back up.
 Do the exercise and then read back through your work, looking for places where your characters seem a little blank.